jhanley-com/swift/Google-Cloud/Service-Accounts/gcp-sign/README.md

 ## Program Description

-Supports Linux and Windows in this release.
-I have tested on macOS.
+Supports macOS, Linux and Windows.

 This program reads a Google Cloud service account JSON key file, extracts the private key, and creates an RS256 (RSA + SHA256) signature.
 The signature is written as part of a JSON structure.
 The matching program `gcp-verify` reads the JSON structure and downloads the corresponding public certificate from Google's site.